-She lowered her hands and did a fair job of keeping the Tomcat hidden.
+Lowering her hands, she did a fair job of keeping the Tomcat hidden.
 Not that it would fool anyone who looked closely enough, but dressed as she was-hot woman wearing combat boots and a thong-no one would be looking at her hands.